Detroit VA Re-brand

 Process

-Type Collage Posters
+Type Collage Poster

-This project builds upon the previous IMAGE + TYPE STUDIES initiative, focusing on creating collages to explore layering, composition, and typographic integration with various elements.
+Overview:This project builds upon the previous IMAGE + TYPE STUDIES initiative, focusing on creating collages to explore layering, composition, and typographic integration with various elements.
 Starting with smaller collages, the scope expanded to designing two posters sized 24 x 36 inches each.
-The objective was to convey the concept of creative versus mechanical across the two posters, with the left poster emphasizing creativity and the right poster representing mechanical elements, although the mechanical side presented challenges in composition and cohesion within the overall system.
+The objective was to convey the concept of the creative versus the mechanical across the two posters, with the left poster emphasizing creativity and the right poster representing mechanical elements, although the mechanical side presented challenges in composition and cohesion within the overall system.

 Software:Photoshop, Lightroom